 Action Films – Shootouts, fistfights, car chases, explosions and a host of stunts are commonplace in this genre.
 Also known as “Popcorn Flicks” – most action films are not critically acclaimed, but they do normally have large budgets … and in most cases make good returns on the investments for studios.
 Action films also offer a major international box-office appeal.

-They provide audiences with a visceral thrill through excitement and energy, offered through mayhem, carnage, intense sound design, and emphatic music scores and sound effects.
+These films provide audiences with a visceral thrill through excitement and energy, offered through mayhem, carnage, intense sound design, emphatic music scores, and engaging sound and visual effects.

 Three components in nearly every action film: